 Suddenly, Finn is told that an elderly neighbor saw Layla outside their old cottage in St Marys.
 Then, little Russian dolls start appearing, and Ellen becomes convinced that Layla is alive.
 Finn thinks someone else is harassing them, especially once emails start arriving from someone wanting to buy the cottage, casting doubt on almost everything.
 He becomes paranoid and secretive, especially with Ellen, and when he’s asked to make a choice between past and present, things start to spiral even further out of control.

 Bring Me Back is a bit of a slow burn, told in three parts and two voices.
 While I had figured out the likeliest scenario about halfway through the book, there was enough clever misdirection and other problematic characters to keep me second-guessing.
 Even once I had figured it out for sure, there were still a couple of surprises.
 The conclusion is both tragic and satisfying at the same time.

-While I haven’t read any of Ms Paris’ previous works, I’m told this one is a little different.
-Don’t let that put you off.
+While I haven’t read any of Ms. Paris’ previous works, I’m told this one is a little different, but don’t let that put you off.
 It’s definitely a good, quick read.

 I was provided this book for free by St. Martin's Press (via Netgalley ) in return for my honest opinion.
 Please note that some links in this book may be affiliate links to help us keep the lights on :)